AHCALMonitoring/DQM4HEP/README.md

 # A Data Quality Monitoring for High Energy Physics
 Copyright IPNL/CNRS/IN2P3

+Modified for the AHCAL.
+See http://flcwiki.desy.de/AHCALMonitoring_DQM4HEP for installation and running instructions.

 ## INSTALL:

 Can be built standalonly or using [ilcsoft](http://ilcsoft.desy.de/portal).